Phentermine is recommended for long term use to lose weight and to maintain weight loss

 Weight loss leads to improvement of sleep apnea, diabetes, arthritis pain, improvement of lipids, reduced cardiovascular risk and an increased life expectancy.
 Also, it may be reasonable to continue some medication for a longer time in selected patients to assure maintenance of weight loss.

 It is self-evident that putting time limits on use of medications used in treating a chronic illness is inappropriate when the risk of taking the medication is less than the risk of leaving the illness untreated.
-In the case of chronic diseases, the FDA does not dictate how long a physician can use insulin in a diabetic, an antihistamine in a patient with allergies, an anti-hypertensive in a patient with hypertension, or a benzodiazepine in a patient with anxiety, etc.
+In the case of chronic diseases, the FDA does not dictate how long a provider can use insulin in a diabetic, an antihistamine in a patient with allergies, an anti-hypertensive in a patient with hypertension, or a benzodiazepine in a patient with anxiety, etc.

-Based on a national survey of ASBP membership, physicians report that anorectic medications are one of the more effective tools available to the clinician.
+Based on a national survey of ASBP membership, providers report that anorectic medications are one of the more effective tools available to the clinician.
 In another recently published study these medications were noted to be safe and effective over the long term.

 *Studies exist in the medical literature that support longer-term use of phentermine than the treatment recommended in the PDR.
 One such study suggests “Long-term pharmacotherapy when combined with appropriate behavioral approaches to improve diet and increase physical activity, helps some obese patients lose weight and maintain weight loss for at least a year.